humenda/GladTeX/manpage.md

 9 &10&11&12 \end{pmatrix}$$
 ~~~~

-The conversion is as easy as:
+The conversion is as easy as typing on the command-line:

     pandoc -s -t html --gladtex file.md | gladtex -o file.html

+## Output as EPUB

+It is beyond of the scope of this document to introduce Pandoc, but with any
+input format, converting to EPUB with GladTeX replacing the images is as easy
+as:

+    pandoc -t json FILE.ext | gladtex -d img -P - | pandoc -f json -o book.epub

+Capitalised parameters should be replaced.
+This can be used with Markdown as
+input format, see previous section.

+If you want to call Pandoc as a filter without the pipes, you can use the
+environment variable `GLADTEX_ARGS`:

+    GLADTEX_ARGS='-d img' pandoc -o BOOK.EPUB -F gladtex FILE.ext

 # KNOWN LIMITATIONS

-LaTeX2e is ***NOT*** unicode aware.
-If you have any unicode (more precisely,
+LaTeX2E is ***not*** unicode aware. if you have any unicode (more precisely,
 non-ascii characters) signs in your documents, you have the choice to do one of
 the following:

 1. Look up the symbol in one of the many LaTeX formula listings and replace the
     symbol with the appropriate command.
-2. Use the `-R` switch to let GladTeX replace the Umlauts for you.
+2. Use the `-r` switch to let GladTeX replace the umlauts for you.

-Please note that it is not possible to use LuaLaTeX.
-At the time of writing,
+PLEASE NOTE: It is impossible to use GladTeX with LuaLaTeX.
+At the time of writing, dvipng
-dvipng does not support the extended font features of the LuaLaTeX engine.
+does not support the extended font features of the lualatex engine.

 # PROJECT HOME